kannsh/Development-of-Social-Distancing-Alert-System/README.md

+# MUST READ
+OpenVINO 2018 R5 Toolkit must be installed to start this project.

 # Development-of-Social-Distancing-Alert-System
 This project uses Homography transform and OpenVINO Pedestrian Tracker Demo.
 Homography transform will be used to map image/video points to its corresponding real world points on the same image/video.